MoJabeen/Dev-Notes/GoLang.md

 # Floating Point

 Use of standard float64 does not give accurate calculations.
+If you can simply know the rounding precision you need, better to use simple rounding.

 The use of the big package is recommended: